Canary Islands Weather in February - Cheat Winter in the Canaries

 Do keep in mind that especially in Tenerife, there can be a huge difference between the south and the north, as you have Mount Teide in the center of the island, which is the highest peak in Spain.
 So if the sun is what you're after, then in February the south of the island would be the safest choice.

-If you want more info about the weather conditions, temperatures & sunshine hours in February, you can read the dedicated article for each island:
+If you want more info about the weather conditions, temperatures and sunshine hours in February in a specific Canary Island, you can read the dedicated article for each island:

 Rainfall